 CityPASS Tampa Bay FL: Pros and Cons

-If you’re having a hard time deciding if you’re going to book the passes, the best way to settle this is to weigh the pros and cons.
+If you’re having difficulty deciding if you’ll book the passes, the best way to settle this is to weigh the pros and cons.

 Here are the top reasons why getting the pass will help you on your trip.